opensemanticworld/rapsql/README.md

 Progress of custom rapsql features can be found in [./dev*](https://github.com/OpenSemanticLab/rapsql/tree/main/dev).

-1. Function for JSON return by a dynamic string query as Remote Procedure Call (in work)
+1. Function for JSON return by a dynamic string query as Remote Procedure Call (done but experimental)
 2. Research and implementation of a transpiler module for SPARQL to Cypher (to do)
 3. Drop-in replacement for a SPARQL triplestore (to do)